|Date:||12 March 2015|

 9.40 DCLG update

-Mark Plummer, Team Leader - Minerals and Waste Planning, Communities and Local Government
+Nick Tennant, Team Leader, Minerals and Waste Planning Policy, Department for Communities and Local Government

 11.20 Coffee and networking